-If a student is pregnant or becomes pregnant while enrolled in the nursing program, the student should advise a faculty member as early as possible.
+If a student is pregnant or becomes pregnant while enrolled in the nursing program, the student should advise a faculty member as early as possible, who will then refer the student to the Student Accessibility Counselor.
+The Student Accessibility Counselor will send nursing faculty documentation regarding any accommodations that the student may require.
 The student should inform her health care provider that she is attending a nursing education program.
 The student should discuss the pregnancy-related risks of the health care environment with the provider and make an informed decision regarding continuation of nursing education during pregnancy.